Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ![](/images/cmio/lldb.png)
 ___

 You will be asked to authenticate with an admin account and then Xcode will attach to your extension.
-Since you have its project open, and you built it with debug symbols, we can put breakpoints into `ExtensionProvider.swift` and inspect our objects directly in Xcode.
+Since you have its project open, and you built it with debug symbols, we can put breakpoints into `ExtensionProvider.swift` and inspect our variables directly in Xcode.
 Let's do perhaps the single most important Xcode lldb trick we can learn for video extension debugging, and quicklook the contents of a pixelbuffer.
 Place a breakpoint right before this line in `func startStreaming()`:

 `_streamingCounter += 1`